How to Create a Startup Growth Strategy That’s Built for Sustained Success

 Automate Whatever You Can

-Another key to scaling is doing the most with less and making an effort to streamline all of your processes in order to save time and money.
-It’s very hard to scale when there are aspects of your startup that are incredibly labor-intensive.
+Another key to scaling is doing the most with less and making an effort to streamline all of your processes to save time and money.
+It’s very hard to scale when some aspects of your startup are incredibly labor-intensive.
 Thankfully, the world of business technology is constantly growing and expanding, meaning that there’s basically an app for everything.

 Make sure to use technology to your advantage whenever you can in order to automate tedious business processes such as payroll, staff scheduling, billing, employee onboarding, and more.
 When scaling, it’s incredibly important to make sure that your core business efforts are working at scale, which means that you should be trying to automate or even outsource just about every ancillary role and process while you’re growing.